katasthrope/scripting-utilities/README.md

 # Scripting-utilities
-a container image with various utilities tool based on bash 5 and alpine 3.20
+A container image with various utilities tool based on alpine 3.20 and bash 5

-Aside from built in tools provided from bash alpine image such as sed, wget, etc. Here's a list of available tools that is added:
+Aside from built in tools provided from bash alpine image such as sed, wget, etc. <br>
+Here's a list of available tools that are added:

 | Tool     | Version |
 |----------|---------|